vedaldi/practical-cnn/doc/instructions.md

 > **Task:** check that the size of the variable `y` matches your calculations.

-We can now visualize the output `y` of the convolution.
+We can now visualise the output `y` of the convolution.
 In order to do this, use the [`vl_imarraysc`](http://www.vlfeat.org/matlab/vl_imarraysc.html) function to display an image for each feature channel in `y`:
 ```matlab
 % Visualize the output y
 figure(2) ; clf ; vl_imarraysc(y) ; colormap gray ;